luizgdsmdev/Javascript-studies/basics/memory-stack-vs-heap/intro.md

 The Mark-and-Sweep Algorithm works in two phases:
 - **Mark**: first phase, starts at the root, like variables on the global scope or in the current stack, running through all references and 'marking' all objects that are still being reachable/referenced directly or indirectly by any of the variables checked.
 - **Sweep**: **second phase**, the algorithm 'sweeps' all objects in the heap memory that were not 'marked' in the previous phase, deallocating the memory.
-The Mark-and-Sweep is one of the most used on JavaScript engines, surpassing later problems such as the **cyclic reference**, where two objects using on other as a reference were often ignored and left in memory.
+The Mark-and-Sweep is one of the most widely used algorithms in JavaScript engines, solving earlier problems such as the **cyclic reference**, where two objects that use each other as a reference are often ignored and left in memory.
 ````javascript
 function createCycle() {
   let obj1 = {};